Dig deep into your field with a thesis project.

 - Communicate the results.

-This process begins in the fall of your final year, when you take Case Studies and Thesis Design.
+This process typically begins in the fall of your final year, when you take Case Studies and Thesis Design.
 As part of that program, you'll develop a research question, complete a literature review, and design your study.
 You will also be matched with a thesis advisor.

 Then in winter and spring, you’ll complete your research and analysis.
 This culminates with a presentation during spring quarter.
 Your thesis will also be published and added to the college’s library.